Home Travel Insurance General travel insurance questions

 How much does travel insurance cost?

 The price of travel insurance will vary depending on factors such as your age, where you’re travelling, how long for and whether you have any medical conditions.
-The price may also be higher if you have to add extra cover for things such as winter sports or cruises.
+The price may also be higher if you have to add extra cover for things such as cruises.

 It’s always worth comparing prices between different travel insurance providers, but make sure you compare the cover levels offered as well as the cost.